apache/iotdb/docs/UserGuide/Administration-Management/Administration.md

 ### User

 The user is the legitimate user of the database.
 A user corresponds to a unique username and has a password as a means of authentication.
-Before using the database, a person must first provide a legal (that is, stored in the database) user name and password to make himself a user.
+Before using the database, a person must first provide a legal (that is, stored in the database) user name and password to make himself/herself a user.

 ### Privilege